 An instance of the ActualEquipment class represents a concrete module, which is actually plugged into the Device.

 The group of instances of the ExpectedEquipment class, which is associated with the instance of the Equipment class, represents the variety of modules that could be plugged for operating the same interface configuration (according to general linguistic usage).

+An instance of the Connector class represents a physical connector, which will be available with the ExpectedEquipment at the outside of the device.

 All existing Equipment instances have to be associated (composite) by the _equipment[*] attribute to the ControlConstruct instance.
 The _occupyingFru[0..1] attribute at the Holder instance is just referencing (shared) already existing Equipment instances.